IbraheemNofal/SUMO-OpenAI-GYM-Environment/README.md

 # SUMO-OpenAI-GYM-Environment

 This is a Simulation of Urban Mobility (SUMO) OpenAI Gym compatible environment for usage in reinforcement learning training.
+We created our own custom environment then wrapped it using OpenAI GYM's specification.
 You will need to implement your own state definition and reward functions depending on your Agent's Observation Input.

-This was originally developed for custom usage within our own custom solutions at https://www.citix.ai but we later on decided to open it up for others to benefit from.
+This was originally developed for custom usage within our own custom solution at https://www.citix.ai but we later on decided to open it up for others to benefit from.
 Feel free to use this project however you see fit.

 Notes: